-Euralarm: To set the scene for our readers, what is the relationship between Euralarm and Orgalime, and how can Euralarm Members get more engaged in EU policy through Orgalime?
+Euralarm: To set the scene for our readers, what is the relationship between Euralarm and Orgalim, and how can Euralarm Members get more engaged in EU policy through Orgalim?

 We also provide a bespoke service to Euralarm: a monitoring package which provides detailed real-time political intelligence on issues of interest to Euralarm Members.
 I think this is part of the foundation of the effective lobbying performed by your association.